 Learn to forgive and encourage yourself, rather than beat yourself up for not getting any work done.

 Positive Mental Wellbeing

-For example, if you procrastinate by going on social media, tell yourself instead that you will do so only when you accomplish a task, even if it’s a smaller task.
+For example, if you procrastinate by going on social media, tell yourself that you will do so only when you accomplish a task, even if it’s a smaller task.
 This can increase your motivation to work and reduce your guilt.

 Read these next:

 Working Well with Your Colleagues

 Help Your Child Untangle From The Web